Salesforce accelerates velocity by over 30% and ships higher-quality code with Cursor

 Salesforce is careful about how it evaluates engineering work.
 The company measures pace and reliability using three key metrics:

 Salesforce already had dashboards that tracked these metrics across thousands of engineers, making the impact of Cursor visible almost immediately.
-Cursor helped Salesforce make large improvements in all three areas while also reducing legacy code coverage time by 85 percent.
+Cursor helped Salesforce make large improvements in all three areas.
+One team at Salesforce also reduced legacy code coverage time by 85%.

 We have seen more than double-digit increases in all of these metrics.